rtalla1/single-cycle-processor/README.md

 ---

-Design Notes
+### Design Notes
 - This is a single-cycle design: all instructions complete in one clock cycle.
 - No pipelining, forwarding, or hazard handling is implemented.
 - The design prioritizes clarity and correctness over performance.
 - Intended for simulation and architectural understanding, not synthesis.

----

-Educational Purpose

-This project demonstrates:
-- CPU datapath construction
-- Control signal generation
-- Instruction decoding
-- Hardware-software interface concepts
-- RTL simulation and debugging

-It serves as a foundation for more advanced designs such as multi-cycle or pipelined processors.
+This serves as a foundation for more advanced designs such as multi-cycle or pipelined processors.